 Following pain control, the exam should start with what is often referred to as the three vital signs of the eye.
-This exam criterion is well documented as the visual acuity, pupillary exam, consisting of shape, reactivity, equality, accommodation as well as any afferent pupillary defects seen.
+This exam criterion is well documented as the visual acuity, pupillary exam, consisting of shape, reactivity, equality, accommodation, as well as any afferent pupillary defects seen.
 The third is the pressure of the anterior chamber.
-This should be obtained with care although may be skipped in some cases where globe perforation or rupture is highly suspected.
+This should be obtained with care, although it may be skipped in some cases where globe perforation or rupture is highly suspected.

-Upon adding the fluorescein, again a general inspection should be performed, looking for any corneal abrasions or lacerations.
-The dye will also allow you to perform the Seidel test, which when positive, indicates globe perforation.
+Upon adding the fluorescein, a general inspection should be performed again, looking for any corneal abrasions or lacerations.
+The dye will also allow you to perform the Seidel test, which, when positive, indicates globe perforation.
 In a positive test, you would expect to see a flow of aqueous humor as a waterfall appearance at the site of trauma.
 Another more subtle finding which indicates a positive Seidel test is a lighter color dye in one location due to the dilution of the dye by the aqueous humor.
 This is a finding in very small globe perforations.

 Once the slit lamp examination is completed, there are other exams and diagnostics that you may choose to obtain as an adjunct.
 This may include a full dilated funduscopic exam or CT imaging to assess for intraocular or even intracranial foreign body.
-Limited bedside ultrasound is also useful to assess for vitreous hemorrhage or retinal detachment, although again, extreme caution is recommended, as any pressure to the globe may cause extrusion of inner contents through a possible globe perforation.
+Limited bedside ultrasound is also useful to assess for vitreous hemorrhage or retinal detachment.
+However, extreme caution is recommended again, as any pressure to the globe may cause extrusion of inner contents through a possible globe perforation.

 Treatment / Management